Domestic Violence Attorney Newton and Sussex County

 Contact a Newton firm committed to resolving domestic violence issues

-Our attorneys at Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C. understand how terrifying it is to be the victim of domestic violence and how frustrating it can be to be falsely accused.
+Our family law attorneys at Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C. understand how terrifying it is to be the victim of domestic violence and how frustrating it can be to be falsely accused.
 If you need assistance either proving abuse or contesting the allegations against you at a final restraining order hearing, our Newton & Sussux county, NJ attorneys can provide the supportive advocacy you need.
 Call our office today at 862-273-3465 or contact us online to schedule a consultation.